 “Well, one can’t possibly know everything...”

 “Nothing,” Miriam replies, getting up from the sofa.
 “Let me check my voice mail.
 That call might have been Grandma.”

 Jenny follows her mother to the kitchen and sits on a stool while her mother checks the phone message.
-When she finishes, Miriam sits at the table opposite Jenny.
+Miriam puts down the phone and sits at the table opposite Jenny.

 “Mom, I haven’t forgotten what you just said, that what you’ve told me isn’t everything.”